hasktorch/hasktorch/raw/README.md

 correspond to raw bindings to functions, while prepending function names `p_` corresponds bindings to function pointers.

+Some functions will have exit conditions for handling errors (handled by `THError(...)`), for example, if tensor dimensions are mismatched for a certain function.
+These conditions are not checked or captured by these raw bindings.
+Instead, preconditions are expected to be handled by the higher-level APIs either via the type representation or by conditional data checks.

 For more background, refer to references on TH internals:

 - [Torch Internals Writeup by Adam Paszke](https://apaszke.github.io/torch-internals.html)